Andy Pearson:

 Stephanie Seibel:

-Individual Therapy for Teens, Young Adults, and Adults
+Individual and Couples Therapy for Adults and Teens

 Specialties:

-Personal trauma, intergenerational or cultural trauma, anxiety, depression, ADHD, attachment, radical self-love, individuation from family and cultural narratives, nervous system regulation, inner child work and re-parenting, health and body issues, self-esteem, adolescent and young adult issues, conscious relationship, authentic identity formation, life purpose, soul-work, creativity, work-life balance, play, school-and work-related stress management
+Personal, intergenerational, and cultural trauma, complex and developmental attachment issues, anxiety, depression, ADHD, radical self-love, deconstruction from family and cultural narratives, nervous system regulation, inner child work and re-parenting, health and body issues, self-esteem, adolescent and young adult issues, conscious relationship, authentic identity formation, life purpose, soul-work, creativity, work-life balance, play, stress management, climate grief, sociopolitical distress

 Merci Hoskins: